 Casa Fuster Barcelona

 This hotel depicts everything that Barcelona is about.
 Located near the Sagrada Familia its Modernisme architecture has to be seen to be believed.
-It’s no wonder that it’s been selected by Condé Nast readers as one of the world’s best hotels in 2013.
+Condé Nast readers selected it as one of the world’s best hotels.

 Parador de Granada